Link: The Faces of Evil and Zelda: The Wand of Gamelon: Zelda: The Wand of Gamelon

-King Harkinian announces his plan to aid Duke Onkled of Gamelon, who is under attack by the forces of Ganon, and orders his daughter, Zelda, to send Link for backup if she does not hear from him within a month.
-He reassures her that he is taking the Triforce of Courage, which will protect him while Zelda's elderly nursemaid, Impa, promises that the Triforce of Wisdom will ensure the King's return.
-A month passes without word from the King, so Zelda sends Link to find him.
-When he too goes missing, Zelda ventures off to Gamelon to find both Link and the King, accompanied by Impa.
+King Harkinian announces his plan to travel to the Duchy of Gamelon and aid its ruler Duke Onkled, who is supposedly under attack by Ganon's forces, and orders his daughter Princess Zelda to send Link for backup if she does not hear from him within a month.
+He reassures her that he will be protected by the Triforce of Courage while Zelda's elderly nursemaid, Impa, reassures Zelda that the Triforce of Wisdom promises that Harkinian will return safely.
+Despite these promises, a month eventually passes without word from Harkinian, so as instructed, Zelda sends Link to find him.
+When he too fails to return, Zelda ventures off to Gamelon to find both Link and Harkinian, accompanied by Impa.

-During Zelda's quest in Gamelon, Impa discovers that King Harkinian has been captured by Ganon and that Link was engaged in a battle, with his fate being unknown.
-As she adventures across the island, Zelda defeats many of Ganon's minions including the villainous mummy Gibdo, the wicked three witches of the Fairy Pool, the intimidating knight, Iron Knuckle, the evil sorcerer, Wizzrobe, and the shape-shifting, Omfak.
-Eventually, Zelda rescues a woman named Lady Alma, who gives her a canteen that she claims Link gave her in exchange for a kiss.
-On reaching Dodomai Palace, it is revealed that Duke Onkled has betrayed the King by willingly collaborating with Ganon by permitting him to take over Gamelon and allow the King's capture.
-Zelda storms the palace, defeats Ganon's henchman, Hektan, and saves a prisoner named Lord Kiro (sometimes known as Fari) who accompanied the King before his capture.
-Kiro then reveals the secret entrance to Onkled's chamber, and when they confront him he reveals the entrance to Reesong Palace, where Ganon has taken residence.
+As she ventures across Gamelon, Zelda battles many of Ganon's minions including the mummy Gibdo; the three wicked witches of the Fairy Pool; and the knight Iron Knuckle.
+During Zelda's quest, Impa discovers that King Harkinian was captured by Ganon and that Link was engaged in a battle, with the outcome being unknown.
+Eventually, Zelda rescues a woman named Lady Alma from evil sorcerer Wizrobe and learns that Alma had met Link before, providing her with his canteen.
+Zelda then travels to Dodomai Palace, where it is revealed that Duke Onkled has betrayed King Harkinian and is collaborating with Ganon.
+Zelda storms the palace, kills Ganon's henchman, Hektan, and saves a prisoner named Lord Kiro, who had accompanied Harkinian on his trip to Gamelon before he was captured.
+Kiro then reveals to Zelda the entrance to Onkled's chamber and when they confront him, he reveals the secret entrance to Reesong Palace, where Ganon has taken residence.

-Zelda travels to the Shrine of Gamelon to obtain the Wand needed to defeat Ganon, then makes her way to Reesong Palace where she fights him.
-After incapacitating Ganon with the Wand, she rescues her father.
-Back at Hyrule Castle, Lord Kiro turns Duke Onkled over to the King, begging for mercy.
-The King orders him to scrub all the floors in Hyrule as punishment.
-Although Link's whereabouts are still unknown, a comment by Lady Alma prompts Zelda to throw her mirror against the wall, and as it smashes, Link magically materializes, seemingly having been trapped in the mirror.
-They decide to celebrate Gamelon's return to peace with a feast and begin to laugh since all is well again.
+Zelda travels to the Shrine of Gamelon to battle shapeshifter Omfak and obtain the Wand needed to defeat Ganon, then makes her way to Reesong Palace, where she casts a spell to bind Ganon with chains, before she rescues her father.
+Back at Hyrule Castle, Lord Kiro turns Duke Onkled over to King Harkinian, who orders him to scrub all the floors in Hyrule as punishment.
+Although Link's whereabouts are still unknown, a comment by Lady Alma, who is also present at Harkinian's return, prompts Zelda to throw her mirror against the wall; as it smashes, Link magically materializes, seemingly having been trapped in the mirror.
+The group then has a feast to celebrate Gamelon's return to peace.